 No custody agreement wife normally keeps son with her but he stays with me during school breaks and weekends, recently found out ex wife hasnt had power in home since moving into home over a year ago, my son has to go next door to take baths (he doesnt get baths like hes supposed to) because the...
 Read more »

 Yes, you will receive a copy of the paperwork.
 If this is a new custody case, then she will file a complaint for custody which may include a motion for temporary custody.
 The complaint will either be served by the sheriff or by certified mail.
-You can call the sheriff's department and ask if they...Read more »
+You can call the sheriff's department and ask if...Read more »

 Yes, you can move to another county in North Carolina.
 However, your child's other parent may file a custody lawsuit against you.
 There are many more facts that I would need in order to give you legal advice on whether you should move or not.
 Please talk to an attorney before you move.